 Clicking on the Accounting button opens the accounting page of the Bank statement or Reference payment.
 If the payment has been allocated to an invoice, you can view its details by clicking on the Invoice button.

-If the payment has not been allocated, i.e. the row’s Allocated column is empty, enter the bank reference code in the Right reference field and click on the Continue button.
+If the payment has not been allocated, i.e. the row’s Allocated column is empty, enter the bank reference code in the Correct reference field and click on the Save button.
 After the invoice has been allocated to the correct sales invoice, its status will change to Paid, after which its allocation can no longer be changed.

-If an overpayment is allocated to the invoice, its status will be set to Partly paid and a negative sum will remain open for the invoice.
-You should compensate for this overpayment in Special situations on the sales invoice and assign it to another invoice by adding a Marked paidentry, for example, or return the money to the customer.
+If an overpayment (many reference payments or one reference payment which is greater than the sales invoice amount) is allocated to the invoice, its status will be set to Partly paid and a negative sum will remain open for the invoice.
+You should compensate for this overpayment in Special situations on the sales invoice by marking another payment transaction which will compensate the overpayment.
 This will mark the invoice as paid and no more payments will be allocated to it.
+After this, the overpayment should be assigned to another invoice by adding a Marked paid entry, for example, or return the money to the customer.